Changissnz/social_commentary_on_American_travesty__claude_generated/README.md

 A series of articles, written by Claude Sonnet 4.6, with the help of my input.
 Statements supported by 3rd party sources.

 **Do not say I did not pull punches with these Claude-generated articles.
 Accuracy is a thing.
 Rhetoric is another thing.
 What is right is also another thing.
+These three things can intersect.
+CAN.
 From my perspective, some things are laughable.
 And sad.
 Such is the humility of a genuine American patriot.**

 concluded: 3/12/2026
 -------------------------------------------------------------------------------------------------------------------------